An Ecosystem of Services for FAIR Computational Workflows: FAIR Metadata Framework and Service Ecosystem

 \subsubsection{Workflow Management and Execution systems}

-At the heart of the ecosystem is a plethora of workflow management systems, from Jupyter Notebooks and Python scripts, to generally used systems (e.g. Nextflow, Snakemake, Galaxy, CWL) and specialist systems (e.g. SCIPION, PyCOMPS etc).
-Workflow management systems include (i) front-end mechanisms to author the workflows; (ii) back-end execution platforms for executing the workflows and (iii) underlying data and compute infrastructures for provisioning the execution.
+At the heart of the ecosystem is a plethora of workflow management systems, from Jupyter Notebooks and Python scripts, to generally used systems (e.g., Nextflow, Snakemake, Galaxy, CWL) and specialist systems (e.g., SCIPION, PyCOMPS etc).
 In the many hundreds of workflow systems known in the scientific landscape\footnote{\url{https://s.apache.org/existing-workflow-systems}} there is variability in each of these dimensions.
+Fortunately, the results of recent community efforts have been published which present a standardised terminology for workflow management systems \cite{suter_2025}.
 Within the EOSC-Life Collaboratory, for example, the Galaxy system has a web-based interface to chain tools together and access data stores that are bundled into a managed instance, for example Galaxy Europe, configured to use cloud and HPC services through Pulsar, a backend cluster network service.
 Nextflow has a dedicated client application for authoring and management, and a Seqera backend execution platform\footnote{\url{https://seqera.io/nextflow/}} supported by all major commercial cloud platforms, including Microsoft Azure, AWS, and GCP.
 WDL uses Terra as a backend.
 Snakemake, CWL, and more specialist workflow systems like SCIPION expect their authors to install the packages and edit their scripts using conventional editors as well as set up their own servers, similar to scripting platforms.
 In an effort to support pan-platform workflow reuse, the community has developed back-end execution services such as Sapporo and WfExS that execute workflows in different languages through a common interfaces using the GA4GH Workflow Execution Service\footnote{\url{https://www.ga4gh.org/product/workflow-execution-service-wes/}} (WES API) and Workflow-RO-Crates.